xMazzmax/coiffeur-seren/README.md

 - Example: Having 100 reviews on Google vs printing every single one of them out, framing them and putting them at your lobby wall from floor to ceiling.

-I knew I had to do some market research to find out what criteria people have when it comes to choose a hairdresser, find my client's strengths and weaknesses and connect the dots to come up with the ideal offer that the target audience would feel stupid saying no to.
-To make the process as efficiently as possible I used [ChatGPT](https://chatgpt.com/) as my market research expert.
+I knew I had to do some market research to find out what criteria people have, when it comes to choosing a hairdresser, find my client's strengths and weaknesses, and connect the dots to come up with the ideal offer that the target audience would feel stupid saying no to.
+The basis for my market research was the questionaire.
+In addition to the answers my client provided me, some observations I made helped me add more specificity to my client's answers and do the unanswered questions on my own.
+To make the process as efficiently as possible, I used [ChatGPT](https://chatgpt.com/) as my market research expert.
 Here are the key concepts that shaped my approach:

 - The quality of the results from ChatGTP depends entirely on the skill of the person crafting the prompts.
   - It's like having a CEO who doesn't know how to manage his team effectively.
 If the CEO provides clear guidance and well-defined objectives, the team can focus their efforts and deliver high-quality results.
 Similarly, when the prompt is precise, well-structured, and detailed, ChatGPT can generate accurate, relevant, and insightful responses.
 On the other hand, if the CEO gives vague or poorly thought-out instructions, the team might become confused or unproductive.
 Likewise, a poorly written prompt can lead to generic, irrelevant, or unhelpful responses from ChatGPT.